Karen Kedrowski, Ph.D.

 About Me:

 Dr. Kedrowski is the Director of the Carrie Chapman Catt Center for Women and Politics and Professor of Political Science at Iowa State University.
 She received her Ph.D. from the University of Oklahoma in 1992, and her B.A. from the University of Minnesota in 1986.
-She is the author of Media Entrepreneurs and the Media Enterprise in the U.S. Congress (1996); coauthor of Cancer Activism (2007) and Breastfeeding Rights in the United States (2008); and author or coauthor of numerous journal articles, book chapters, and book reviews.
+She is the author of Media Entrepreneurs and the Media Enterprise in the U.S. Congress (1996); coauthor of Cancer Activism (2007), Breastfeeding Rights in the United States (2008) and Walking the Gendered Tightrope:Theresa May and Nancy Pelosi as Legislative Leaders (2023).
+Kedrowski is also author or coauthor of numerous journal articles, book chapters, and book reviews.
 Previously, Kedrowski spent 24 years at Winthrop University in Rock Hill, South Carolina, where she held numerous positions, including chair of the Political Science department and Dean of the College of Arts & Sciences.
 In 2010, she was the visiting Fulbright Chair in Health, Indigenous Peoples, Media, and Education at McGill University in Montreal, Quebec.
 Kedrowski has received numerous awards and honors, including Winthrop University's highest award, Distinguished Professor, in 2011.

 Research Interests